E-R-U-M/FBR-Pakistan-Manual-Testing-Project/README.md

 ## Tools Used

 -  Manual Test Design (Microsoft Excel)
--  Test Case File exported as PDF
+-  Test Case File exported as .md
 -  Git & GitHub for version control
 -  Test created and executed manually on **23/10/2022**